-I am a researcher in the Programming Systems Research Group at NVIDIA.
+I am a senior researcher in the Programming Systems Research Group at NVIDIA.
 My current work focuses on optimizing deep neural networks for performance and scalability.
 More broadly, I'm interested in research problems that lie at the intersection of systems and machine learning.

 Prior to joining NVIDIA, I received my Ph.D. in Computer Science from the University of Utah under the guidance of Prof. Mary Hall.
 While at Utah, I worked on machine learning-based techniques to improve the performance, portability, and energy efficiency of GPU programs.

 V. Joseph, S. Muralidharan, A. Garg, M. Garland, G. Gopalakrishnan

 arXiv 1911.02497 (2019).